ai-on-gke/website/site/content/docs/tutorials/finetuning-gemma-3-1b-it-on-l4/index.md

     folder: site/content/docs/tutorials/finetuning-gemma-3-1b-it-on-l4
     editorFile: index.md
 ---
 We’ll walk through fine-tuning a Gemma 3-1B-it model using GKE using L4 GPU.
 L4 GPU are suitable for many use cases beyond serving models.
-We will demonstrate how the L4 GPU is a great option for fine tuning LLMs, at a fraction of the cost of using a higher end GPU.
+We will demonstrate how the L4 GPU is a great option for fine tuning LLMs such as Gemma 3, at a fraction of the cost of using a higher end GPU.

 Let’s get started and fine-tune Gemma 3-1B-it on the [b-mc2/sql-create-context](https://huggingface.co/datasets/b-mc2/sql-create-context) dataset using GKE.
 Parameter Efficient Fine Tuning (PEFT) and LoRA is used so fine-tuning is posible